-San Antonio, TX (population: 1,402,013) has four radiology schools within its city limits.
-The College of Health Care Professions, the highest ranked school in the city with a radiology program, has a total student population of 163.
-It is the 1092nd highest ranked school in the USA and the 47th highest in the state of Texas (#1 is Rice University).
+San Antonio, TX (population: 1,402,013) has three radiology schools within its city limits.
+Baptist Health System School of Health Professions, the highest ranked school in the city with a radiology program, has a total student population of 458.
+It is the 4965th highest ranked school in the USA and the 278th highest in the state of Texas (#1 is Rice University).

 Radiology students from San Antonio schools who go on to become radiologic technicians, radiologists, radiology technicians, professor of radiologies, etc. have a good chance at finding employment.
 For example, there are 213,560 people working as radiologic technologists and technicians alone in the US, and their average annual salary is $54,180.